iStockphoto.com / Sean Pavone

 EventsIn addition to its many cultural and historic landmarks, this destination hosts a number of outstanding festivals and events that may coincide with your visit.

-On New Year's Day two top college football teams test their skills during the Buffalo Wild Wings Citrus Bowl (formerly called the Capital One Bowl).
+On New Year's Day two top college football teams test their skills during the Citrus Bowl presented by Overton's.
 A parade and other related activities precede the big game.
+For suggestions of things to do during your stay, talk to your AAA travel agent about events and activities that are scheduled during your visit.

 Orlando's moderate temperatures are ideal for art festivals.
 Most popular are the Mount Dora Arts Festival in early February and the Winter Park Sidewalk Art Festival on the third weekend in March.
 Spring Fiesta in the Park and Fall Fiesta in the Park celebrations take place in April and November on the shores of Lake Eola.